Xablu/Xablu.WebApiClient/README.md

 ## Example <a name="examples"></a>

-Make sure to check out more examples in the [Test Console App](TestConsoleApp) in the package.
+Make sure to check out the [Test Console App](https://github.com/Xablu/Xablu.WebApiClient/tree/develop/Samples/TestConsoleApp) inside the package.
 Down here is an example call for connecting with a Web API service through Refit:

 Abstract:
 ```